seilanhiep/data/kh/source_data/national_institute_of_statistics/census/2008/migration_district_metadata.md

 Title

-Net Migration Rate by District
+Net Migration Rate by in Cambodia by District (2008)

 Description

-This vector dataset provides the net migration rate by district in Cambodia, as provided by Cambodian Demographic Census 2008 (NIS, MoP)
+This vector dataset provides the net migration rate by district in Cambodia, as provided by Cambodian Demographic Census 2008 (NIS, MoP).
+Data were provided to us in vector format by Save Cambodia's Wildlife's Atlas Working Group.

 Format